Belle Isle sits in the Detroit River between Michigan and Canada, but it is purely a U.S. icon and a historical park, unlike many in America today.

 Anna Scripps Whitcomb Conservatory

 The conservatory and botanical gardens sit adjacent to the aquarium.
-Designed by Albert Kahn in 1902, they house a lily pond filled with giant koi fish, moss-covered limestone, and a massive glass dome filled with flora and fauna from around the world.
+Albert Kahn also designed these in 1902.
+They house a lily pond filled with giant koi fish, moss-covered limestone, and a massive glass dome.
+The garden is filled with flora and fauna from around the world.

 The Conservatory has several rooms filled with different types of plants.
 There are giant palms, orchids, cactus, banana trees, oranges, figs and various flowering plants, and a formal garden outside.